-October is Breast Cancer Awareness Month and while AI/AN populations have a low rate of diagnosis of this disease Al/AN women are more likely to be diagnosed with late stage breast cancer lowering their chance of survival.
-Breast cancer is the second leading cause of cancer mortality among AI/AN women and AI/AN have the second highest breast cancer death rate of all ethnicities.
+October is Breast Cancer Awareness Month and while Al/AN populations have a low rate of diagnosis of this disease Al/AN women are more likely to be diagnosed with late stage breast cancer lowering their chance of survival.
+Al/AN women have lower screening rates for breast, non-Hispanic Whites, as well as cervical and colorectal cancer.
+Breast cancer is the second leading cause of cancer mortality among Al/AN women and Al/AN have the second highest breast cancer death rate of all ethnicities.